 The effects of these refinements on the boiler room radiation fields at Bruce GS 'A' are to average radiation fields of 2.5 mrem/h with cobalt contributing about 50% of the total.
+There is also a reduction in operation dose from Douglas Point to Bruce 'A' (Fig. 10).
+The other comparison which is of interest is how CANDU commercial plants compare with LWRs (Figs. 11 & 12).

-14.4 Purification Rates
+A.5.4 Purification Rates

 One of the results of the early Douglas Point radiation fields in the boiler room was a review of primary coolant purification rates.
-The initial studies on the behaviour of crud following deliberate realeases of crud from the primary system suggested crud redeposition half lives of 8 to 12 minutes with the reactor power at power and 60 to 90 minutes with the reactor shut down.
-As crud movement was considered to be the principle mechanism for the movement of radioactive materials within the primary system, recommendations were made for higher purification flow rates and as a result the purification half life for the initial (1972/74) 600 MWe design was set at 20 minutes with a requirement that the purification flowrate be maintained at the maximum at all times.
-Since that time, operating experience from Pickering GS 'A' and Bruce GS 'A' has shown that acceptably low boiler room radiation fields can be maintained with purification half lives of 3 to 4 hours (see Section 14.3).
-As a result, it is now being recommended that future designs have a minimum purification half life of one hour. control of fission product iodine is now an important factor in determining purification flow rates.
+The initial studies on the behaviour of crud following deliberate releases of crud from the primary system suggested crud redeposition half lives of 8 to 12 minutes with the reactor at power and 60 to 90 minutes with the reactor shut down.
+As crude movement was considered to be the principle mechanism for the movement of radioactive materials within the primary system, recommendations were made for higher purification flow rates and as a result the purification half life for the initial (1972/74) 600 MWe design was set at 20 minutes with a requirement that the purification flow rate be maintained at the maximum at all times.
+Since that time, operating experience from Pickering GS 'A' and Bruce GS 'A' has shown that acceptably low boiler room radiation fields can be maintained with purification half lives of 3 to 4 hours (see Section A.5.3).
+As a result, it is now being recommended that future designs have a minimum purification half life of one hour.
+The control of fission products iodine is now an important factor in determining purification flow rates.